greenelab/deep-review/all-sections.md

 Examining populations of single cells can reveal biologically meaningful subsets of cells as well as their underlying gene regulatory networks [@1HPu3R2B4].
-Unfortunately, machine learning generally struggles with imbalanced data — when there are many more examples of class 1 than class 2 — because prediction accuracy is usually evaluated over the entire dataset.
+Unfortunately, machine learning methods generally struggle with imbalanced data -- when there are many more examples of class 1 than class 2 -- because prediction accuracy is usually evaluated over the entire dataset.
 To tackle this challenge, Arvaniti et al. [@r3Gbjksq] classified healthy and cancer cells expressing 25 markers by using the most discriminative filters from a CNN trained on the data as a linear classifier.
-They achieved an impressive precision of 50% to 90% with 80% recall on cells where the subset percentage ranged from 0.1 to 1%, which significantly outperformed logistic regression and distance-based outlier detection methods.
+They achieved impressive performance, even for cell types where the subset percentage ranged from 0.1 to 1%, significantly outperforming logistic regression and distance-based outlier detection methods.
-However, they did not benchmark against random forests, which tend to be better with imbalanced data, and their data was fairly low dimensional.
-Future work will be needed to establish the utility of deep learning in cell subset identification, but the stunning improvements in image classification over the past 5 years [@j7KrVyi8] suggest that this goal will be achievable.
+However, they did not benchmark against random forests, which tend to work better for imbalanced data, and their data was relatively low dimensional.
+Future work is needed to establish the utility of deep learning in cell subset identification, but the stunning improvements in image classification over the past 5 years [@j7KrVyi8] suggest transformative potential.

-The sheer quantity of "omic" information that can be obtained from each cell, as well as the number of cells in each dataset, uniquely position single-cell data to benefit from deep learning.
+The sheer quantity of omic information that can be obtained from each cell, as well as the number of cells in each dataset, uniquely position single-cell data to benefit from deep learning.
 In the future, lineage tracing could be revolutionized by using autoencoders to reduce the feature space of